-As you put the finishing touches on your costume and stock up on candy for the neighborhood kids, let's take a minute to reflect on the origins of these and other Halloween traditions.
+As you put the finishing touches on your costume and stock up on candy for the neighborhood kids, let's take a minute to reflect on the origin of some popular Halloween traditions.

 Halloween got its start thousands of years ago, and we can thank the Celts for getting things going.
-They celebrated a holiday known as Samhain on October 31st, the Celtic new year.
+They celebrated a holiday known as Samhain on October 31, one of the four "quarter days" of the calendar, and possibly the Celtic New Year.
 They believed that the dead could walk the earth on Samhain and cause mischief but, on the plus side, their presence also made it easier for the Druid priests to predict the future.

-In A.D.
-43 the Roman war machine rolled through Britain and conquered a large chunk of the Celtic population.
+Starting in 43 CE, the Roman war machine rolled through Britain and conquered a large chunk of the Celtic population.
 But the Romans, always the master conquerors, cleverly blended two of their own holidays with the Celtic Samhain to make the transition to Roman rule more seamless.
-One holiday was a celebration of the dead "“ easy enough to mix with Samhain "“ and the other was a celebration of the Pomona, goddess of fruit and tress, where, apparently, the tradition of bobbing for apples takes root.
+One holiday was a celebration of the dead (easy enough to mix with Samhain) and the other was a celebration of the Pomona, the goddess of fruit and tress, where, supposedly, the tradition of bobbing for apples takes root.

-When the Romans became Christians, the hodgepodge holiday again was forced to change.
+When Christianity arrived on the scene, the hodgepodge holiday again was forced to change.
 Like the previous blending, the Christians incorporated their own holidays into the Samhain tradition.
-November 1st became All-hallow's, a day to celebrate the saints and martyrs and October 31st became All-hallow's Even ("Even" being short for "evening," but providing the "n" in "Halloween").
+November 1 became All-hallow's, a day to celebrate the saints and martyrs, and October 31 became All-hallow's Even ("Even" being short for "evening," and providing the "n" in "Halloween").
 Through the magic of etymology, All-hallow's Even became Halloween.

 Why, the Americans of course!

-Making vegetable lanterns can be traced back to the British Isles, where carving turnips, beets and potatoes had been a Fall tradition for many centuries.
-According to an Irish myth, a man named Stingy Jack once had a drink with the devil and, when he didn't want to pay for it, convinced the Devil to turn into a coin.
-However, Stingy Jack lived up to his name and pocketed the coin next to a cross, keeping the devil locked in a monetary state until he struck a deal with Jack to leave him alone and not claim his soul for Hell upon his death.
-When Jack did die, Heaven rejected him and "“ true to his word "“ so did the Devil.
+Making vegetable lanterns can be traced back to Great Britain and Ireland, where carving turnips, beets and potatoes had been a fall tradition for many centuries.
+According to an Irish myth, a man named Stingy Jack once had a drink with the Devil and, when he didn't want to pay for it, he convinced the Devil to turn into a coin.
+However, Stingy Jack lived up to his name and pocketed the coin next to a cross, keeping the Devil locked in a monetary state until he struck a deal with Jack to leave him alone and not claim his soul for Hell upon his death.
+When Jack did die, Heaven rejected him and, true to his word, so did the Devil.